dimdenGD/ultimate-express/README.md

 - - depends on Express, calls it's methods under the hood
 - - doesn't try to optimize routing by using native uWS router.
 - - because of the above, it's slower than µExpress by about 2 times.
+- `express` on Bun - since Bun uses uWS for its HTTP module, Express is about 2 times than on Node.js with 25k/sec instead of 10k/sec normally, but still slower than µExpress at 60k/sec because it doesn't optimize routing using native uWS router.

 ## Compatibility